Teachers Assistant Resume - what to put in your resume

 In this article we look at what you should put in your teachers assistant / teachers aide resume, concentrating on the profile, achievements and experience sections.
 For further details of other sections required in your resume please see How to make a resume.

 Teacher assistants / Teacher Aides usually work on a part-time basis.
-They are employed by schools, child care centers and other educational institutions to provide support for teachers and other educational professionals.
+They are employed by schools, child care centres and other educational institutions to provide support for teachers and other educational professionals.
 The usual requirement is to work within a team of education professionals.

 FREE Report: Is your Resume letting you down?: How to dramatically improve your resume.